Sazid60/In-Depth-Mongodb-Queries/Readme.md

   ```javascript
   db.waaa.find({ gender: "Male" }, { gender: 1, name: 1, age: 1, email: 1 });
   ```
 - Project is similar to fill filtering except one problem.
-The problem is project nly works with find. if we use findOne it will not work
+The problem is project only works with find. if we use findOne it will not work
   ```javascript
   db.waaa.find({ gender: "Female" }).project({ name: 1, gender: 1 });
   ```